SpeedyVelcro/sv-achievements/README.md

 # SV Achievements
 Achievements framework and related UI elements for the Godot Engine.
-Currently a work in progress.

 ![Screenshot of an achievement popup](readme_screenshot_popup.png)
 ![Screnshot of an achievement list UI](readme_screenshot_menu.png)